-In the framework of the scientific accompanying research (PlastikNet) of the funding programme "Plastic in the environment – sources, sinks, solutions" (Plastik in der Umwelt – Quellen, Senken, Lösungsansätze) Ecologic Institute coordinates 18 research projects, which deal with plastic in the environment funded by the Federal Ministry for Education and Research (Bundesministerium für Bildung und Forschung, BMBF).
+In the framework of the scientific accompanying research (PlastikNet) of the research focus "Plastics in the Environment – Sources • Sinks • Solutions" (Plastik in der Umwelt – Quellen • Senken • Lösungsansätze) Ecologic Institute coordinates 20 joint research projects, which deal with plastics in the environment funded by the Federal Ministry for Education and Research (Bundesministerium für Bildung und Forschung, BMBF).

-Plastic waste in cities, in the landscape, rivers, beaches, and eventually in the oceans – plastic in the environment is directly and negatively visible.
+Plastic waste in cities, in the landscape, rivers, beaches, and eventually in the oceans – plastics in the environment are directly and negatively visible.
 Sources and consequences are wide-ranging and not always easy to identify.
-The main input is mostly land based and covers the whole chain of production and distribution of plastic as well as waste management and consumer behavior.
-Environmental impact is identifiable mostly in aquatic ecosystems – in form of dying marine animals and birds, primary and secondary plastic containing marine food, and in form of human- and ecotoxical substances in water bodies and sewage.
-In the framework of the funding programme of the BMBF eighteen perennial research and development projects (cooperative projects) are supported, which research sources and develop and test transdisciplinary solutions.
-These projects are accompanied by PlastikNet with the main focus of cross-linking contents and synthesis.
+The main input is mostly land based and covers the whole chain of production and distribution of plastics as well as waste management and consumer behavior.
+Environmental impact is identifiable mostly in aquatic ecosystems – in form of dying marine animals and birds, marine food containing primary and secondary microplastics or in form of human- and ecotoxical substances in water bodies and sewage.
+Within the research focus twenty perennial research and development projects (Verbundprojekte – joint research projects) are funded, which investigate sources and develop and test transdisciplinary solutions.
+The joint research projects are accompanied by PlastikNet with the main focus of cross-linking contents and synthesis.

-For that reason, a number of research projects in the framework of societal and economical research are funded by the BMBF as part of its funding programme Plastic in the environment (in German only).
-The funded projects investigate a variety of topics, such as Green Economy, consume, fresh water (limnological systems), and recycling as well as seas and oceans.
+The research focus in funded under the BMBF programme FONA, Research for Sustainable Development.
+The funded projects investigate a variety of topics, i.e., Green Economy, consumption, fresh water (limnic systems), recycling as well as seas and oceans.
 Hence, the projects cover a wide range of ideas, levels of action (from local to global) and methods.
-There is great potential for thematic and methodic synergies between all of these projects, which should be used.
+There is great potential for thematic and methodic synergies between the projects, which should be used.
 The identification and use of these synergies is the ultimate goal of the PlastikNet project.

 The project consists of activities in five areas: